nickebbutt/weatherkata/README.md

-### Weather Kata ###
+### Weather Kata

 This exercise can be used to demonstrate techniques in Functional Reactive Programming
-It follows on from the 'streamkata' which demonstrates functional programming using jdk 1.8 streams

 There are two simple User Interfaces provided - a weather publisher, and a weather subscriber

-### Your Mission ###
+#### Your Mission

 The existing code provides observable streams of events (as RXJava Observable) within the subscriber
-These cover attributes such as temperature, wind strength.
+These events relate to changes in weather conditions such as temperature, wind strength.

+![ScreenShot](/src/main/resources/weatherKataScreenshot.png?raw=true "ScreenShot")

 Your job is to hook up these event streams to drive various aspects of the subscriber UI
 There are various forms of transport pictured and your job is to enable them when weather conditions are suitable

-![ScreenShot](/src/main/resources/weatherKataScreenshot.png?raw=true "ScreenShot")

 You should only need to modify the class **com.od.weatherkata.subscriber.WeatherSubscriber**